goto-satoru/edb-pgai-chatbot-discord/README.md

 ## 🧩 How It Works

 1. A user sends a message in a Discord channel where the bot is present
-2. The bot receives the message, processes it through Postgres AI(Griptape API)
+2. The bot receives the message, processes it through Griptape API
 3. The bot replies in the same channel

 ```mermaid